Germany's Schaeuble says optimistic about EU reform deal with Britain

 Britain, which is not a member of the euro zone, has still not spelled out its specific demands for changes to the bloc.

-But Schaeuble, who met British finance minister George Osborne earlier this week, told a conference in Berlin: "The British demands to have fair rules is to be fulfilled.
+But Schaeuble, who met Chancellor of the Exchequer George Osborne earlier this week, told a conference in Berlin: "The British demands to have fair rules is to be fulfilled.
 I think we can deliver them."

 Schaeuble said he believed a solution could be found that ensured all rules were fair for euro zone states and non-euro zone members alike, without going into detail on what such a compromise deal could look like.